 Others under his tutelage include Steve Mesler, an Indoor High School National Pentathlon Champion and three time Olympic bob sled member for the USA l Team.
 In 2010 Mesler won an Olympic gold, in the 4 men bob sled, and was a member of the 2009 World Champion winning bobsled team.
 Garnham also coached his son Jim Garnham Jr. who was the former New York State pentathlon record holder.

 Garnham also coached at his alma mater, Buffalo State, from 1979-81 as an assistant coach.
 While with the Bengals, he coached 17 NCAA Division III All-Americans.
 His throwers set top marks in the shot put and discus throws that remain school records.

 Off the track, Garnham was a technology instructor in the City of Tonawanda school system, teaching eighth graders for 33 years.

 He earned his bachelor’s degree in education from Buffalo State in 1968 and his Masters degree in 1976.
 In 1968, as a member of the track and field team, Garnham won the Atlantic Coast NCAA regional championship, in the shot put, and finished fifth in both the javelin and discus throws.

-Garnham is presently and still happily married to his high school sweet heart Sharon who he married in 1968.
-They have 3 children, Lisa, Kim and Jim and a grandson, Sammy.
+Garnham is married to his high school sweet heart Sharon who he married in 1968.
+They have 3 children, Lisa, Kim and Jim and two grandchildren Sammy and Bryleigh Ann.